 Total Project Costs should be determined by State users and input in the table below.
+The tool does not automatically calculate the total project costs for this budget category.

-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Operations and Maintenance-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.

-Please describe the activities these costs will be used to support (i.e. ITD, PRISM, SSDQ or other services).
+Please describe the activities these costs will be using to support (i.e., ITD, PRISM, SSDQ or other services.)

-Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type Total Project Costs Federal Share State Share Unknown DUNS Contract \$130,000.00 \$130,000.00 \$0.00 Description of Services: I Public Service An nouncements TOTAL: Contractual and Subaward \$130,000.00 \$130,000.00 \$0.00 Planned MOE: Contractual and Subaward \$2,000.00
+Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type % of Time on MCSAP Grant Total Project Costs (Federal + State) Federal Share State Share MOE Unknown DUNS Contract 100.0000 \$130,000.00 \$130,000.00 \$0.00 \$0.00 Description of S Description of Services: Public Service Announcements TOTAL: Contractual and Subaward \$130,000.00 \$130,000.00 \$0.00 \$0.00

-Enter detailed explanation of how you came up with the contractual and subaward costs.
+Enter a detailed explanation of how the contractual and subaward costs were derived and allocated to the MCSAP project.

 The OCVE will implement a comprehensive initiative to convey safety messages to commercial motor vehicle drivers and all other Florida motorists focusing on No Zone/Share the Road messages and conveying the dangers of Drowsy Driving.
-The OCVE will secure a combination of public service announcements placed on billboards statewide; digital advertisements targeted to commercial motor vehicle mobile applications and traffic mobile applications; broadcast and/or internet radio; and social media platforms, including Facebook, Twitter and Instagram.
+The OCVE will secure a combination of public service announcements placed on billboards statewide; digital advertisements targeted to commercial motor vehicles, online and/or in, mobile applications and traffic mobile applications; broadcast and/or internet radio; and social media platforms, including Facebook, Twitter and Instagram.
 Motorists will be exposed to consistent safety messages on and off the roadway, reminding them to share the road and take a break when drowsy.

 The primary No Zone safety message is "If you can't see my rearview mirrors, I can't see you," reminding motorists to stay out of a commercial motor vehicle's No Zone by explaining the No Zone areas.
 The campaign's secondary message will be a drowsy driving message, reminding commercial motor vehicle drivers to "Take a Break" when drowsy and abide by all hours-of-service regulations.